San Juan Island Full Day Kayak Tour

 • Gratuity for Guides (greatly appreciated)

-Location:West Side San Juan Kayaking Tour Route
+Location:West Side San Juan Kayak Tour

 Our Shop